-The simplest of these formats has the name UTF-32.
+The simplest of the Unicode storage formats has the name UTF-32.
 The mapping simply takes the 21-bits of any code point and adds 11 leading zero bits to make a full 32-bit value.
-That's all there is to the mapping.
+That's all there is to mapping any Unicode character to a 32-bit value.
 We don't really use this format at all, but we wanted to mention it because even though it is used less often, or is rarely ever used, it does exist.
 Its main disadvantage is that it wastes at least 11 bits for each represented character.
 It consumes 4 bytes per character.

 The next simplest storage format or mapping has the name UTF-16.
 We won't fully describe this format either, but we will say that if your code point values are between 0 and 65,535 then they directly map to at most 16 bits.
 Just think as if you wrote out the full 21-bit value, and you drop the 5 most significant bits which are 0 bits anyway.
 We do use this format, but we only use it for code point values that are less than 65,535 so we don't need to describe how this format maps code point values that are larger than decimal 65,535.
-In our specific usage, each character consumes 2 bytes of memory.